kubestellar/kubestellar/docs/poc2023q1/outline.md

 - Rule-based customization of desired state.
 - Propagation of reported state from edge to center.
 - Summarization of reported state in the center.
+- The edge opens connections to the center, not vice-versa.

 Some important things that are not attempted in this PoC include the following.

 - An implementation that supports a large number of edge clusters.
 - More than one SyncTarget per Location.
+- Return or summarization of status from associated objects (e.g., ReplicaSet or Pod objects associated with a given Deployment object).
 - A hierarchy with more than two levels.
+- More than basic security.

 It is TBD whether the implementation will support intermittent connectivity.
 This depends on whether we can quickly and easily get a